Skip to content

 Coverage Hours

-This defines when you can contact support and when they will respond:
+Defines when you can contact support and when you will be attended:

-For most SMEs, standard hours with an out-of-hours emergency service is typically the most balanced option between cost and protection.
+For most SMEs in Tenerife, standard hours with an emergency service outside hours is usually the most balanced option between cost and protection.

 Communication Channels

-The SLA should specify how you can report incidents and which channels are available:
+The SLA must specify how you can report incidents and what channels are available:

 • Phone: for emergencies and direct communication